 in the Babylonian flood legend is an analogue for the character

-of Noah in the Hebrew Bible.
+of Noah in the Hebrew Bible, which in turn is an analogue for the Atlantis myth.
 In other cases, analogues

 appear that probably have no direct connection to each other.